salvoravida/redux-first-history/README.md

 While working with *relatively large* projects, it's quite common to use both `redux` and `react-router`.

 So you may have components that take location from store, others that take location from router context, and others from withRouter HOC.
-If you are on a big crazy already-messed-up project, you could see also connect(withRouter) or withRouter(connect) ....

 This sometimes could generate sync issue, due to the fact that many components are updated at different time.
 In addition, React shallowCompare rendering optimization will not work as it should.